 About

 Hi!
-I am postdoc at Jefferson Lab working on various aspects of quantum computing including both qubit-based and qumodes-based approaches to universal quantum computing.
-My position is funded by C2QA which is one of the five Quantum Information Science (QIS) Research Centers established by the US Department of Energy (DOE).
-The goal is to work toward quantum advantage in computations for nuclear physics, chemistry, materials science, and condensed matter physics.
-Before this position, I spent three years at Perimeter Institute for Theoretical Physics in Waterloo, Canada where my mentor was Pedro Vieira.
-I completed my PhD from Syracuse University working with Simon Catterall on various aspects of lattice field theory especially application to understanding the thermodynamics of higher-dimensional black holes in supergravity.
+I am a postdoc at Jefferson Lab working on various aspects of quantum computing, utilizing both qubit-based and qumode-based approaches to universal quantum computing.
+The US Department of Energy's (DOE) established research centers fund this position through C2QA, one of the five Quantum Information Science (QIS) centers.
+The goal is to work toward quantum advantage in nuclear physics, chemistry, materials science, and condensed matter physics, among many others.
+Before this position, I spent three years at the Perimeter Institute for Theoretical Physics in Waterloo, Canada, where my mentor was Pedro Vieira.
+In 2019, I completed my Ph.D. from Syracuse University and worked with Simon Catterall on various aspects of lattice field theory, especially its application to the thermodynamics of black holes in supergravity.

-I grew up in different states of India (Darbhanga, Bihar from 1993 until 1999, Delhi from 1999 until 2001, and Sonipat, Haryana from 2001 until 2007) and studied for my Bachelors degree in Physics at St. Stephen's College, Delhi while being a KVPY Scholar.
-In 2010, I received a 1-year scholarship from European Union to study for MS at University of Paris (now Sorbonne Universite).
-I did research on trilayer graphene using ab-initio density functional theory calculations.
-I then moved back to India and completed another MSc in Astroparticle Physics from Bose Institute and St. Xavier's College (2011-2013) and wrote my MSc thesis on Markov Chain Monte Carlo for path integral approach to QFTs.
-In my final year of MSc, I was awarded the CSIR/UGC fellowship by Government of India.
-In 2013, I joined the Physics department of Syracuse University and obtained my PhD in 2019.
-Later that year, I moved to Waterloo, Canada for my first postdoc and returned to US for my second postdoc in 2022.
+I grew up in different states of India (Darbhanga, Bihar, from 1993 until 1999, Delhi from 1999 until 2001, and Sonipat, Haryana, from 2001 until 2007) and studied for my Bachelors degree in Physics at St. Stephen's College, Delhi while being a KVPY (highly competitive programme funded by the Department of Science and Technology of the Government of India) scholar.
+In 2010, I received a one-year Erasmus scholarship from the European Union to study for an MS at the University of Paris (now Sorbonne University).
+I did my Masters thesis research on trilayer graphene using ab-initio density functional theory calculations using Quantum ESPRESSO.
+I then moved back to India and completed another Masters in Astroparticle Physics from Bose Institute and St. Xavier's College (2011-2013) and wrote my MSc thesis research on Monte Carlo methods for path integral approach to quantum field theories (QFTs).
+The Government of India awarded me the CSIR/UGC fellowship in my final year of MSc which I had to decline since I moved to the US.
+In 2013, I joined the physics department at Syracuse University and obtained my PhD in 2019 on aspects of holography, large N, and lattice supersymmetry.
+Later that year, I moved to Waterloo, Canada, for my first postdoc and returned to the US for my second postdoc in 2022.

 Research

-My research interests cover several exciting areas of Theoretical Physics.
-During the beginning of my PhD, I worked mostly on supersymmetric gauge theories as non-perturbative formulations of string theory through the gauge/gravity duality.
-In this area, I am particularly interested in the study of the finite-temperature maximally supersymmetric gauge theories using Monte Carlo (MC) methods to check and predict results about non-extremal black p-branes in the dual supergravity (SUGRA).
+My research interests cover several exciting areas of theoretical physics.
+At the start of my Ph.D., I focused exclusively on supersymmetric gauge theories as non-perturbative formulations of string theory through gauge/gravity duality.
+In this field, I'm most interested in studying finite-temperature maximally supersymmetric gauge theories using Monte Carlo (MC) methods to test and understand non-extremal black p-branes in dual supergravity (SUGRA).
 This numerical approach provides a tool for potential non-trivial checks of the AdS/CFT conjecture.

-In 2018, I started exploring tensor network renormalization group methods to study lower-dimensional gauge theories and spin models with continuous or discrete symmetries.
-Since the tensor network methods are computationally expensive in higher dimensions, one of my other recent interests is also to explore different algorithms which will enable us to study a wide class of statistical models with sufficient accuracy.
-A long-term goal is to compute critical exponents in 3d models by going close to the QFT limit and comparing it to the results from the well-established conformal bootstrap program and MC methods.
-Another direction is to study models which are affected by sign problems in conventional Monte Carlo methods, such as those at finite chemical potential or with topological term.
+In 2018, I started exploring the tensor network renormalization group methods to study lower-dimensional gauge theories and spin models with continuous or discrete symmetries.
+Since the tensor network methods are computationally expensive in higher dimensions, one of my other recent interests is also exploring different algorithms which will enable us to study a wide range of statistical models with sufficient accuracy.
+A long-term goal is to compute critical exponents in 3d models by going close to the QFT limit and comparing it to the results from the well-established conformal bootstrap program and MC method.
+Another direction is to study models that are affected by sign problem in conventional Monte Carlo methods, such as those at finite chemical potential or with a topological term.

-During my postdoc at Perimeter, I started exploring alternate methods to understand matrix models (through bootstrap).
-I also became part of a small collaboration trying to understand the scattering in Ising Field Theory (IFT) using MPS methods.
-Due to increased interest across the world related to quantum architectures and its potential applications, in the last several years, I have explored QISKIT (pronounced kiss-kit), Cirq, and PennyLane to model simple physical systems on available/near-term quantum devices and applications of quantum computation (or more formally -- classical/quantum (hybrid) NISQ based algorithms) to quantum many-body problems.
-Quantum computation and especially a proper understanding of digitization of gauge and spin models is one of the problems I am exploring in my second postdoc.
-Our goal is mostly focused on the continuous variable (CV) approach to quantum computing.
-In this approach, unlike the qubits, the quantum information and unitary transformations are written in terms of bosonic operators which have infinite- dimensional Hilbert space (suitably truncated).
+Due to increased interest related to quantum architectures around the world and its potential applications in Physics, in the last several years, I have explored QISKIT (pronounced kiss-kit), Cirq, and PennyLane to model simple physical systems on available/near-term quantum devices and applications of quantum computation to quantum many-body problems.
+Quantum computation and especially a proper understanding of digitization of gauge and spin models is one of the problems I am working on in my current postdoc.
+Our goal is mostly focused on the continuous variable (CV) approach to quantum computing but I have also written several papers utilizing qubit based methods.
+In the CV approach, unlike the qubits, the quantum information and unitary transformations are written in terms of bosonic operators which have infinite- dimensional Hilbert space (suitably truncated).
 If you like to read more about quantum computing including the CV approach, please refer to the my recent review article -- here .
 Some of the material in this article is based on lectures given at Rensselaer Polytechnic Institute (RPI) Summer School in June 2022, Hampton University Graduate Studies (HUGS) program and Quantum Computing Bootcamp at Jefferson Lab in June 2023.

 Around the World